It's time to get your Flu Shot

 There are different side effects which can be associated with the flu shot vs. LAIV.

-The "flu shot", composed of inactivated viruses, come with the possibilty of the following minor side effects:
+The "flu shot", composed of inactivated viruses, come with the possibility of the following minor

 In Children, side effects from LAIV can include:

 - runny nose

 In adults, side effects from LAIV can include: